Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Assignments

 Adding the $\wlp$ law for assignments in either semantics to the algebraic ones for the program structure suffices to generate data-level verification conditions for while programs.

-The approach outlined so far is ideally suited for building verification components via shallow embeddings with proof assistants such as Isabelle.
+The approach outlined so far is suited for building verification components via shallow embeddings with proof assistants such as Isabelle.
 The predicate transformer algebras of the previous sections, as shown in the first row of Figure~\ref{fig:framework}, can all be instantiated to intermediate state transformer and relational semantics, as shown in Proposition~\ref{P:rel-mka} and \ref{P:kleisli-mka} for $\MKA$.
 These form the second row in Figure~\ref{fig:framework}.
-Each of these can be instantiated further in a compositional way to the concrete semantics with predicate transformers for assignments described in this section.
+Each of these can be instantiated further to concrete semantics with predicate transformers for assignments, as described in this section.

-In Isabelle, these instantiations benefit from type polymorphism.
+In Isabelle, these instantiations are enabled by type polymorphism.
 If modal Kleene algebras have type ${\isacharprime}a$, then the intermediate semantics have the type of relations or state transformers over ${\isacharprime}a$, and Proposition~\ref{P:rel-mka} and \ref{P:kleisli-mka} can be formalised, so that all facts known for $\MKA$ are available in the intermediate semantics.
-The concrete semantics then require another simple instantiation of the types of relations or state transformers to the types of program stores.
+The concrete semantics then require another simple instantiation of the types of relations or state transformers to those of program stores.
 All facts known for $\MKA$ and the two intermediate semantics are then available in the concrete predicate transformer semantics for while programs.
-A particularity of the semantic approach and the shallow embedding is that assignment semantics are based on function updates instead of substitutions---see the rule (\ref{eq:wlp-asgn}).
-This greatly simplifies the construction of verification components~\cite{afp:vericomp}.
-The overall approach discussed has been developed---for Hoare logics---in~\cite{ArmstrongGS16} and simplified in~\cite{Struth18}; it has been adapted to predicate transformer semantics based on $\MKA$ in~\cite{GomesS16}.
+A particularity of the semantic approach and the shallow embedding is that assignment semantics are based on function updates instead of substitutions---see the rule (\ref{eq:wlp-asgn})---so that an explicit substitution calculus like that of $\dL$ is not needed.
+We can simply rely on that of Isabelle/HOL.

+The use of algebra and the modularity of the shallow semantics simplify the construction of program verification components~\cite{afp:vericomp} considerably.
+The overall approach discussed has been developed initially for Hoare logics in~\cite{ArmstrongGS16}.
+It has been extended to predicate transformer semantics based on $\MKA$ in~\cite{GomesS16}.